Why you should consider a second layer of security for your firm and client data:

 Even with an advanced IT infrastructure with the securest back-end technology in place, every law firm possesses one critical vulnerability: human nature.

 Passwords are the golden keys to your system, and you rely on your employees to safeguard them.
 But hackers tend to be very resourceful, and they know exactly how to take advantage of employee weaknesses.
-They can easily capture passwords by methods such as sending your employees phishing emails with links that appear to be legitimate, baiting them with false public WiFi access points, or by installing key loggers on your mobile devices.
+They can easily capture passwords by methods such as sending your employees phishing emails with links that appear to be legitimate, baiting them with false public WiFi access points, or by installing key loggers on their mobile devices.

 For this reason, we strongly recommend that all law firms implement two-factor authentication.